 If you have ceiling fans, adjust them so air is pulled up towards the ceiling.

-If you cannot keep doors and windows open, you must move your services outside.
+If you cannot keep doors and windows open, you must move your services outside, or to another room where you can do that.